Tim Sharp: Career

 Sharp is most famous for his bold and colourful artworks completed in crayon that all feature his superhero Laser Beak Man.
 Many of them are interpretations of pop culture icons or current topics of interest.
 Others are representations of Sharp's literal understanding of language, a common trait of autism.
 Most of them reflect Sharp's unique sense of humour and his often irreverent opinion of people and situations.

 Sharp's art is in demand from collectors from around the world.
-Preferring to exhibit in his home country of Australia, his exhibitions are sellout successes, attracting the attention of many prominent Australians and art collectors from both Australia and around the world.
+Preferring to exhibit in Australia, his exhibitions are sellout successes, attracting the attention of many prominent Australians and art collectors from around the world.

 The National Museum of Australia in Canberra holds an exhibition of Sharp's story and his art in its Eternity gallery.
 His art has been exhibited in the Sydney Opera House.

-In 2010 during an exhibition of his art at the Brisbane Powerhouse, Sharp met visitors to the exhibition Sheldon Liebermann and his animator Igor Coric from BigfishTV in Brisbane who suggested animating the art and produced the series for the Australian Broadcasting Commission.
+In 2010, during an exhibition of his art at the Brisbane Powerhouse, Sharp met visitors to the exhibition Sheldon Liebermann and his animator Igor Coric from BigfishTV in Brisbane who suggested animating the art and produced the series for the Australian Broadcasting Commission.

 In 2012, a film about Sharp produced by Arts Queensland was screened at the Metropolitan Museum of Art New York City as part of the Sprout Film Festival.
 Also, in 2012, The Ghost Ballerinas, a rock band from Nashville, Tennessee, asked Sharp to create the artwork for their album "Play Me on the Radio".
 Together Sharp and the band members wrote the song "Laser Beak Man" which was included on the album and made available on iTunes.
 The band members were so inspired by Sharp, they wanted to help others who are autistic and raise autism awarenessAutism Acceptance so they put on a music festival in Tennessee called the I Am What I Am music festival.
 Sharp travelled to Tennessee for the festival.

 Sharp's 2014 TEDx Sydney talk received a standing ovation in the Concert Hall of the Sydney Opera House.

-The best selling memoir of Sharp's life A Double Shot of Happiness was published in 2015.
+The best selling memoir of Sharp's life, A Double Shot of Happiness, was published in 2015.

 A Theater production of Laser Beak Man is currently in development in conjunction with Dead Puppet Society and the New Victory Theatre at 42nd Street Studios in New York City.